 The construction of the ferries in Gdansk as evidenced by this link shows they do not have anything of the sort I am describing such as interlocking systems or a different connector of some sort (like a pair of super strong steel lugs that fit into a hole in the floating pontoon.)

 Ironically as this picture shows when the new ferries are berthed out of use they are tied to the piers!
 The magnetic mooring dolphins are then retracted out of use.

 It may be another reason why the operators are sticking their limited services to lower states of the river.
-The flow of the river is generally going to be slower and there are less powerful eddies which may make the docking somewhat easier.
+The flow of the river is generally going to be lighter, and there are less powerful eddies which may make the docking somewhat easier to do.
 The limited services that have run so far have only been done when the tides are lower and a check of the tide tables proves this.

 The slowness of the new system means it takes too long to make one crossing.
 The staff confirmed to me it was very slow trying to moor the ferries in position.
 As long as it is like that they cant really run a proper intensive service like every ten minutes or even less under the old system because its quite time consuming trying to get the boats into position and there also is the loading and unloading of vehicles to consider.

 One of the captains of the old ferries, David Watkins, had said bringing the boats in was rather like cracking an egg.
 It had to be done right.
 It didn’t have to be perfect because the piers helped but there was still a certain method to it.
 With the new boats its obviously got to be absolutely perfect!
 Its probably akin to cracking a egg on a nano scale!